Floorp-Projects/Floorp/docs/bug-mgmt/processes/security-approval.rst

    filing from crash-stats, is helpful.
 -  It is _ok_ to link security bugs to non-security bugs with Blocks, Depends, Regressions, or See Also.
-Users with the editbugs permission will be able to see the reference, but not view a restricted bug.
+Users with the editbugs permission will be able to see the reference, but not view a restricted bug or its summary.
 Users without the permission will not be able to see the link.
+   For critical severity bugs where even that seems problematic, consider mentioning the bug in a comment on the security bug instead.
+We can always fill in the links later after the fix has shipped.

 Developing the Patch
 ~~~~~~~~~~~~~~~~~~~~